Print This Post

 They noted that the advertising presented three options and said “Just tell us in advance which you’d prefer and we’ll sort it out.”
 As it was not the case that all options would always be available, the Committee considered the advertising was likely to mislead by exaggeration and was in breach of Section 4.4 of the Code.

-The advertising should not be used in its current form again.
+ACTION REQUIRED: The advertisement should not appear in its current format again.